Staying Safe on Social Media

 - content that shows you have great communication skills

-There are more ways to clean your social media to make sure you don’t give out too much personal information publicly.
+There are more ways to change up your social media to make sure you don’t give out too much personal information publicly.
 One way is to unfollow or unfriend people you don’t know.
 It can be very dangerous to add someone you don’t know, even if it raises your follower or friend count.
 Strangers can get access to your personal information that may put your safety at risk.

 Remember that information can be there for a very long time.
 This includes private and direct messages.
 Be careful before you start sexting or sending intimate images of yourself even when you may think it’s private.
-If you do decide to send these, be sure you’re prepared for what might happen if these messages get into the wrong hands.
-Your photo or message may get shared with more people than you expected.

 Want to explore and learn more?
 Here are a couple options that will help you.